majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 **Exercise 3 - Analyze Telemetry via Kibana**

 #.
-Open a new tab in Chrome and click the Kibana bookmark.
+Back in the Windows RDP session, open a new tab in Chrome and click the Kibana bookmark.

 #.
 Select the Discover tab on the top left.